175-151-Great Vocals

 Writer/Composer: Charles Dawes / Carl Stigman (1912)

-He possessed one of music’s greatest vocal gifts with his mellow, splendid delivery.
+He possessed one of music’s greatest vocal gifts with his mellow, splendid tenor delivery.
 This song became the greatest hit of 1958, one of the biggest hits of the 1950s.
-Some music writers consider this song the first number-one hit by an African American artist: but not so.
-That would be the case if we just go back to 1955, when Billboard introduced its Hot 100, but the Mills Brothers went to number-one in 1943 with Paper Doll and Nat King Cole with Mona Lisa in 1950.
-This hit is a true wonder, however, by surviving the early Rock revolution, and it’s because he sings it with such heartfelt sincerity and assurance.
-Truly a modern classic of an old standard…Nostalgic and Romantic!
+Some music writers consider this song the first #1 hit by an African American artist: but not so.
+That would be the case if we just go back to 1955, when Billboard introduced its Hot 100, but the Mills Brothers went to #1 in 1943 with Paper Doll and Nat King Cole with Mona Lisa in 1950.
+However, this hit is a true wonder, by surviving the early Rock revolution, convincingly it’s because he sings it with such heartfelt sincerity and assurance.
+Truly a modern classic of a very old standard, “And he’ll kiss your lips / And caress your waiting fingertips / And your hearts will fly away.”…Nostalgic and Romantically Sublime!

 164. RING OF FIRE (1963)